Skip to content Skip to main navigation Report an accessibility issue

 1. As a donor to your program, what happens when I die?
 How do you know when I die, and how will my body get to your facility?

 We will be contacted by your family or physician if they are aware of your wishes.
-At that time, transportation arrangements should be made by your family if beyond our 100 mile limit.
-Otherwise, we will transport your body to our facility.
-Please be aware that we cannot remove donor bodies from hospice facilities, nursing homes or private residences so a funeral home will need to be called, even if the death occurs within 100 miles of Knoxville.
+After we determine acceptance to the program, transportation arrangements should be made with a funeral home by your family if beyond our 100 mile limit.
+Please be aware that we cannot remove your body from hospice facilities, nursing homes or private residences so a funeral home will need to be called, even if the death occurs within 100 miles of Knoxville.
+We will transport your body to our facility from a hospital, funeral home, or medical examiner office within 100 miles of Knoxville.

 2. What happens to my body after it is donated?

-Once we receive a body, we assign an identifying number and we place it at the Anthropology Research Facility (ARF), our outdoor laboratory for research and training.
-All of donations go to the ARF and are allowed to decompose naturally.
-Once the body is skeletonized, we recover the skeletal remains and clean them further.
+Once we receive a donor, we assign an identifying number and place the donor at the Anthropology Research Facility (ARF), our outdoor laboratory for research and training.
+All donations go to the ARF and are allowed to decompose naturally.
+Once the body is skeletonized, we recover the skeletal remains and clean them.
 The cleaned bones are accessioned into the UTK Donated Skeletal Collection and are labeled with the identifying number.
 At this step, the remains are inventoried, measured and other data are collected.
-Once in the collection, all skeletal remains are utilized by researchers from all over the world.
+Once in the collection, all skeletal remains are available for study by researchers from all over the world.

 3. If I fill out the paperwork to donate my body to you, can I visit the research facility first?
 Can I pick out where I want to be placed upon my death?